-Certain legal matters incident to the issuance of the 2015B Bonds and with regard to the tax status of the interest thereon will be passed upon by Co-Bond Counsel.
-A copy of the form of opinion of Co-Bond Counsel which will be delivered with the 2015B Bonds is set forth in APPENDIX D - "FORM OF OPINION OF CO-BOND COUNSEL."
-Certain legal matters will be passed upon for the Underwriters by their Counsel, McNees Wallace & Nurick LLC, and for the Commission by its Chief Counsel, Doreen A. McCall, Esquire, and Duane Morris LLP, Disclosure Counsel to the Commission.
+Certain legal matters with respect to the 2015B Bonds will be passed upon by Cohen & Grigsby, P.C, Pittsburgh, Pennsylvania and Houston Harbaugh, P.C., Pittsburgh, Pennsylvania, Co-Bond Counsel.
+A copy of the proposed form of opinion of Co-Bond Counsel which will be delivered on the date of issuance and delivery of the 2015B Bonds is set forth in APPENDIX D - "FORM OF OPINION OF CO-BOND COUNSEL."
+Certain other legal matters will be passed upon for the Underwriters by their Counsel, Law Offices of Wayne D. Gerhold, Pittsburgh, Pennsylvania, and for the Commission by its Chief Counsel, Doreen A. McCall, Esquire, and Duane Morris LLP, Philadelphia, Pennsylvania, Disclosure Counsel to the Commission.